hanabi/hanabi.github.io/docs/variant_specific/pink.md

 - Due to the nature of pink cards being touched by a lot of different kinds of clues, they are a bit easier to duplicate than a normal suit, or even a rainbow suit.
 - However, just like any other suit, *Good Touch Principle* still applies to pink cards.
 Players should:
-  1) Do their best to not duplicate pink cards.
+  - do their best to not duplicate pink cards
-  2) Assume by default that the remaining pink cards in their hand are "good".
+  - assume by default that the remaining pink cards in their hand are "good"

 ### Prompts with Pink Promise